PatWie/symphony-web/README.md

 # Install and Use
-The installation procedure is different in Linux (Ubuntu) and Max OSX

 ## Ubuntu

-You just clone the repository and build the docker by
+Just clone the repository and build the docker image by

 ```
 git clone https://github.com/PatWie/symphony-web.git